A FABRIC TOPPED FOOTSTOOL GETS A MAKEOVER WITH CAVIAR PAINT AND THIS GORGEOUS PARISIAN FURNITURE TRANSFER!

-I had this plain canvas/drop cloth leftover from another project.
+I had this plain canvas/drop cloth left over from another project.
 I measured by eye and cut the fabric about 3-4 inches larger than needed to cover the footstool.
 This gave me plenty to work with!
-Then using my pneumatic upholstery stapler I stapled the cotton batting and fabric making sure the corners where nice and neat and the excess fabric was cut off.
+Then using my pneumatic upholstery stapler I stapled the cotton batting and fabric making sure the corners were nice and neat and the excess fabric was cut off.

 Once the footstool was reupholstered, I measured for the center.
 Depending on what type of transfer you’re using this may or may not be necessary, but it gave me an idea of where to place the transfer because I wanted to keep the lettering all straight.